Cacti/documentation/Data-Source-Templates.md

 ![Data-Source-Templates](images/datasource-template-create.png)

 You are also able to use Variables to set the name for the data source.
-The avaliable Variables can be seen here
+The available Variables can be seen here

 https://github.com/Cacti/documentation/blob/develop/Variables.md